B | C | D

 REMEDIAL ACTION 1) Remedial Action (or Cleanup Action: Construction work done to cleanup a contaminated site.
 Examples include: removal of contaminated soils or sediment for treatment or disposal at an off-site location; pumping and treating of contaminated ground water; sealing off contaminated soils or sediment beneath a cap or barrier; the addition of chemicals or enhancement of the growth of microorganisms that break down contamination in place; etc.); 2) Risk Assessment.

 REMEDIAL INVESTIGATION/FEASIBLITY STUDY Two distinct but related studies.
-They are usually
+They are often

 performed at the same time, and together referred to as the "RI/FS."
 They are intended to: